Yuka Sakazaki: Ring of Honor (2023–present)

 On the January 16, 2023, episode of Dark: Elevation, Sakazaki returned and saved Zeda Zhang from an attack by ROH Women's World Champion Athena after their match.
 Two weeks later, Sakazaki teamed with Skye Blue and fought Athena and Diamante in a winning effort.

 On January 18, 2023 (aired January 26), Sakazaki officially made her Ring of Honor (ROH) debut by defeating Sandra Moone at The Jay Briscoe Celebration of Life special.
 On the March 30 episode of ROH Honor Club TV, Sakazaki saved Emi Sakura from an attack by ROH Women's World Champion Athena after their title match.
 A day later, at Supercard of Honor, Sakazaki fought Athena for the ROH Women's World title in a losing effort.

 On the April 25, 2024, episode of ROH Honor Club TV, Sakazaki's first time appearing on Honor Club TV in 12 months, she made her return and defeated Leila Grey.
 On July 11, 2025, Sakazaki made her return at Supercard of Honor, competing in a Worldwide Women's Wild Card four-way match for the interim ROH Women's World Television Championship, which was won by Mina Shirakawa.
+On August 29 at Death Before Dishonor, she was announced as an entrant in a tournament to crown the inaugural ROH Women's Pure Championship.
+On the November 28 episode of ROH Honor Club TV, Sakazaki defeated Serena Deeb in the first round, but was eliminated in the semifinals by Billie Starkz the following week.

+On the April 17, 2026, episode of ROH Honor Club TV, Sakazaki defeated Viva Van in a Survival of the Fittest qualifying match to be inserted in a six-way match for Athena's ROH Women's World Championship at Supercard of Honor on May 16.
+At the event, she was eliminated third in the match by Billie Starkz.